-The prize is endowed with EUR 5,000 and is supported by BASF.
-It is usually awarded to two people and includes an award certificate and prize money of €2,500.00 per person.
+The prize is worth EUR 5,000 and is supported by BASF.
+It is usually awarded to two people and includes an award certificate and prize money of € 2,500.00 per person.

 Places and academic titles at the time of the award ceremony